bruceharrison1984/Schedulely/src/dateAdapters/readme.md

 # Date Convertors

 There is an abundance of DateTime libraries available in the React ecosystem.
-Rathen than force another one on to an existing project, we provide a common interface so _any_ date/time library can be adapted to Calendo.
+Rathen than force another one on to an existing project, we provide a common interface so _any_ date/time library can be adapted to Schedulely.
 This prevents users of this library from being forced to include additional DateTime libraries.
-It also allows us to keep the overall Calendo package size down since we don't need to include this code.
+It also allows us to keep the overall Schedulely package size down since we don't need to include this code.

 New convertors can be easily added by using the `DateConvertor` interface as a model for behavior.